JrSchild/rawhide/README.md

 #### TODO
 - Design the model and adapter in such a way that the model can be omitted.
-	- Connecting should go through the adapter rather than through the model.
+	- Connecting should go through the adapter rather than the model.
+- Imporove error handling and graceful shutdown.

 #### Wishlist
 - Most awesome way for this to work is use `npm install -g rawhide` to install the framework.